SethRobinson/comfyui-workflow-to-api-converter-endpoint/README.md

-# ComfyUI Workflow Converter End Point
+# ComfyUI Workflow Converter Endpoint

 Version: 1.0

 ## Overview
 Adds a `/workflow/convert` endpoint to ComfyUI that converts non-API workflow formats to API format.
-The "Save (API)" client-end Javascript logic has been converted to python so it can run server side.
+The "Save (API)" client-end Javascript logic has been converted to python so it can run server-side.

 ## Features
 - Converts non-API workflows to the exact format produced by ComfyUI's "Save (API)" function